pioncz/advertising-data-tsx/README.md

 +prototype layout (with all inputs, blue rect as chart placeholder)
 +import data
 +find and add chart to the project
-add unit test for filtering
++add unit test for filtering
-add filtering
++add filtering
 +add react-query, json-server and load data
 add loading and error state
 edit README.md, add info how to run and deploy